blakebhall/eks-workshop/content/beginner/190_ocean/preconditions.md

 2. Account with [Spot.io](https://console.spotinst.com/spt/auth/signUp?utm_campaign=eskworkshop&utm_source=eksworkshop)

 ### Setting up Sample EKS Cluster
+For this lab we will need an EKS Cluster setup; keep in mind that it can take upwards of 20 minutes for AWS to spin up an EKS Cluster

 #### eksctl
 Information taken from [EKS Done Right – From Control Plane To Worker Nodes](https://spot.io/blog/eks-done-right-from-control-plane-to-worker-nodes/)